Nepalese rupee: 2007–Present

 In October 2007, a 500-rupee note was issued on which the king's portrait was replaced by Mount Everest.
-This reflects the historic change from a kingdom to a republic which took place in May 2008 in Nepal.
+This reflects the historic change from a monarchy to a republic which took place in May 2008 in Nepal.
 Further notes of 5, 10, 20, 50, 100 and 1000 rupees with Mount Everest and without reference to the king in their legends followed in 2008.
 The first issues of the 500- and 1000-rupee notes were printed on paper which still had the king's crowned portrait as a watermark in the "window" on the right part of the face of the notes.
 It was decided to print a red Rhododendron flower (Nepal's national flower) on top of the watermark.
 Notes of these denominations which were issued in 2009 and thereafter are printed on paper which has a Rhododendron flower as watermark instead of the royal portrait and were therefore released without the additional overprint in red.